tadamcz/tadamcz/README.md

 <span>
 <a href='https://intentions.page'>intentions.page</a>
 </span>
-<p style="margin: 0; font-size: 14px;">An opinionated task list designed to steer you towards intentions that feel alive and relevant, instead of long lists of old tasks.</p>
+<p>An opinionated task list designed to steer you towards intentions that feel alive and relevant, instead of long lists of old tasks.</p>
 </td>
 </tr>
 <tr>